Signs and Symptoms of Inhalant Abuse

-One video from a British television show featured a woman who had been addicted to butane gas for twenty years.
-She was inhaling the gas twice a minute every day of her life, almost around the clock since she only slept about an hour a night.
-Her consumption was twelve cans of butane a day.
+One video from a British television show featured a woman addicted to butane gas for twenty years.
+She would inhale the gas as much as twice a minute, every day of her life, and almost around the clock since she only slept about an hour a night.
+Her consumption averaged twelve cans of butane a day.

-A series of mug shots showed the deterioration of a man who was arrested dozens of times over a fourteen year period, each time with his lower face covered with smudges of spray paint.
+Another video depicts a series of mug shots that show the deterioration of a man who was arrested dozens of times over a fourteen year period, his lower face covered with spray paint in nearly every instance.

 The cable television show Intervention featured a young woman who inhaled the contents of ten computer-cleaner compressed air cans each day.
 She lived an existence completely removed from reality.
 According to this show, one-third of all inhalant deaths come from first-time uses.

-It is obvious that these signs prove that inhalant abuse can be as dangerous as heroin use.
-A person who can't quit using these substances needs drug rehab just as much as a cocaine addict or alcoholic.
-Some of these substances are definitely physically addicting and they all are psychologically addicting.
+A person who can’t quit using these substances needs drug rehab just as much as a cocaine addict or alcoholic.
+Some of these substances are physically addicting, and all are psychologically addicting.

 Inhalant addicts can find the help they need at Narconon drug and alcohol rehabilitation centers around the world.
-This is a long-term program, residential in most locations, which enables people to focus on repairing the damage they have suffered.
+This is a residential program which enables people to focus on repairing the damage they have suffered.